DataDog/build-plugins/packages/published/esbuild-plugin/README.md

-# Datadog ESBuild Plugin
+# Datadog esbuild Plugin

-A ESBuild plugin to interact with Datadog from your ESBuild builds.
+A esbuild plugin to interact with Datadog from your ESBuild builds.

 ## Installation